 Basmati rice is a special long grained rice, native to the Indian subcontinent.
-It has soft, chewy texture, unique flavour and fragrant aroma.
+It has soft, chewy texture, unique flavor and fragrant aroma.
 There are two types; Brown and White.

-Apart from nutritional value, the fragrance and delicious flavour make it ideal for many recipes, around the world.
+Apart from nutritional value, the fragrance and delicious flavor make it ideal for many recipes, around the world.
 Here are two such recipes:

 - Bone less chicken leg- 800 gm

 - Chopped ginger -3 tsp